School Council and Leaders

 Digital Leaders are selected for their advanced skills and for being role models in our school.
 They plan computing events in school, support in classes and attend the apple conference to share their expertise with teachers from across the North West.

-This is a new role in school at the start of its introduction.
 Children working at greater depth in art, are working with the subject leader developing their own skills as well as their leadership skills.
 They will be planning and delivering whole school arts-based projects.